oloapinivad/MiLES/README.md

 1. 	*config/config_$MACHINE.sh* controls the properties of your environment.
 	It should be set accordingly to your local configuration.
 	It is a trivial configuration, needing only information on CDO/R paths and some folders definition.
+    After v0.43, it includes the directory tree for your NetCDF files.
 2.	*config/config.R* controls the plot properties.
 If everything is ok, you should not touch this file.
 	However, from here you can change in the properties of the plots (as figure size, palettes, axis font, etc.).
 	Also output file format and map projection can be specified here if you do not use the wrapper (see later).